adam-woodhouse/Chem4P/Jude and Salome/README.md

 Contains the output data and generated csv files used for analysis.
 Only the 2556 pre-selected MOFs (based of void volume for the adsorbed gas, selected by Weronika and Adam) were used for analysis.

+- mof_subset.gcd

+Refcodes of all MOF structures in CSD.

 - refcodes.gcd

 The refcodes of the 2556 pre-selected MOFs.